xpl/useless/base/tier0/README.md

   _.arityFn = function (N) { return _['arity' + N] }
 ```

-Useful in cases when a callback does not expect some extra arguments that some other routine supplies to it.
-As example, where `_.map` supplies 3 arguments to callback, but they're totally not expected:
+Super useful in cases when a callback does not expect some extra arguments passed to it.
+In the following example, `_.map` supplies 3 arguments to it's callback, but they're totally not expected:

 ```javascript
   var operation = function (x, destroyWorldIfSupplied) { .. }